ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

 * :ref:`Tutorial`: A tutorial to guide you through the first steps of using pyjeo, introducing the main data structures :py:class:`Jim`, :py:class:`JimList`, and :py:class:`JimVect`.

-* :ref:`Reference`: A manual describing all functions and methods available in pyjeo
+* :ref:`Reference_manual`: A manual describing all functions and methods available in pyjeo

 ====================